kaito24mako/Book-Library/README.md

 # 📚 Book Library
-As instructed by The Odin Project, this library app will utilise the intermediate object and object constructor skills I've learned.
+As instructed by The Odin Project, this library app will utilise the intermediate object and object constructor skills I've learned!

 ## ⚙️ Skills
 **HTML and CSS**